vk6flab/ssbdaemon/README.md

 For every message that your logger sends to cwdaemon, the script checks to see if there is a file with that name.
-If your logger sends out "VK6FLAB", the script will attempt to play "VK6FLAB.aiff"
+If your logger sends out "VK6FLAB", the script will attempt to play "VK6FLAB.aiff" - note that the file name must match the case for a message file to play.

 If that file doesn't exist, the script splits the message into individual characters, if VK6FLAB.aiff doesn't exist, the script looks for: V.aiff, K.aiff,